 What is Cybersecurity Threats?

-Cyber threats also referred to the chance for a case of cyber attack with the intent of stealing sensitive data, damaging or disrupting a computer network, or gaining unauthorized access to an information technology resource.
+Cyber threats also refer to the chance of a case of cyber attack with the intent of stealing sensitive data, damaging or disrupting a computer network, or gaining unauthorized access to an information technology resource.
 Cyberthreats may originate from a company’s own trusted employees or may come from distant, unidentified parties.

 What Sources Do Cybersecurity Threats Have?

-There are several threat organizations who use cyber, including:-
+There are several threat organizations that use cyber, including:-

 Hostile Nation-States